 When making purchases abroad, neither Starling nor Monzo charges foreign transaction fees and both use the Mastercard exchange rate.

-The key difference is that Monzo has a £400 limit on free cash withdrawals every 30 days when travelling around the UK and European Economic Area (EEA) – after which there’s a 3% charge (though if you use Monzo as your main account, you can enjoy unlimited fee-free withdrawals).
+The key difference is that Monzo has a £400 limit on free cash withdrawals every 30 days when travelling around the UK and European Economic Area (EEA) – after which there’s a 3% charge (though, again, if you use Monzo as your main account, you get unlimited fee-free withdrawals).
 If you’re travelling outside of the UK and EEA, the fee-free withdrawal limit is £200 every 30 days.
+And that applies whether or not Monzo’s your main account.

 By comparison, Starling doesn’t have fees for making ATM withdrawals anywhere overseas.
 The ATM withdrawal limit is an industry-norm of £300 a day, and that applies both at home and abroad.